defeat the enemy, strongholds and spiritual warfare

 Hey Friend!

 Are you an online business owner tossing around starting a podcast or a YouTube Channel?
 What platform is the best for you and your business based on what you offer the world?
-Thinking about podcasting and creating a YouTube channel at the same time?
+Are you thinking about podcasting and creating a YouTube channel simultaneously?

 I dive into having a podcast versus YouTube channel with my special guest, Gillian Perkins.
 We have the same story but on opposite platforms.
 I went all in on podcasting six years ago and grew a successful business using podcasting.
 Gillian chose YouTube as her entire focus for six years.
-Only after we had our podcast or YouTube channel established did we take on a second long-form content method.
+We only took on a second long-form content method after establishing our podcast or YouTube channel.

 Gillian is the CEO of Startup Society and the host of the Work Less, Earn More podcast.
 She is a mom who homeschools her five children.
 She lives with her family on a fifteen-acre property in Oregon.
-In her free time, she enjoys cooking, gardening, and watercolor painting.
+She enjoys cooking, gardening, and watercolor painting in her free time.

 Enjoy this conversation about podcasting versus YouTube.
-Remember, there is no right or wrong answer as to which long-form method you choose for your product or service.
+Remember, there is no right or wrong answer regarding which long-form method you choose for your product or service.
 What matters is that you pick one and get started with confidence.

 Podcast vs. YouTube: How Gillian Perkins’ Entrepreneurial Journey Began